January 9, 2026 (1mo ago) — last updated February 21, 2026 (10d ago)

 1. Provide a real‑time partner dashboard.

-2. Define conversion events clearly.
+2. Define conversion events clearly and document them.

 3. Offer granular reporting and filters.